tayiorbeii/reactify-cards/README.md

 Finally, underneath the `PlayButton` we have a summary of the remaining time in the playlist.

 ### `CardHeader` Component Tree
 It can be helpful to look at the hierarchy as a tree.
-We'll revisit this
+We'll revisit this as we build out the subcomponents.

 * `CardHeader`
   - `HeaderImage`